 The unfortunate reality of separations and divorces in marriages is that they are painful and often there is a hefty price tag that only exacerbates the pain.
-If you are in the process of getting divorced and can agree to a less costly alternative to lawyers this can save you both a significant amount of hassle, stress, and financial burden.
+If you are in the process of getting divorced and can agree to a less costly alternative to court – such as mediation, collaborative divorce, or negotiation – this can save you both a significant amount of hassle, stress, and financial burden.
 While this is not feasible for every couple, if you both can come to an agreement without enlisting lawyers, this can be beneficial for both of you.

 4. Separating Everything